MahammadSoltanov/lounge-design/README.md

-# lounge-design
+# Responsive Landing Page Clone

-A single-page responsive landing page built with plain HTML, CSS, and JavaScript based on a design from ThemeWagon.
-Created to demonstrate the ability to translate real-world UI designs into clean, maintainable code without using any frameworks.
+This is a one-page responsive website built with pure HTML, CSS, and JavaScript.
+The layout is recreated from a public ThemeWagon design to demonstrate my ability to convert real-world UI designs into functional, clean, and responsive code.

+⚙️ **Tech Stack**:
+- HTML5
+- CSS3 (Flexbox & Grid)
+- Vanilla JavaScript

+📌 **Purpose**:
+For practice and portfolio demonstration.

+🚫 **Disclaimer**:
+This project is for educational and portfolio purposes only.
+It is not intended for distribution or commercial use.